MicrosoftDocs/ai-builder/ai-builder-docs/train-text-classification-model.md

 ## Train

 You're now ready to run your training.
-Review your configuration and then select the **Train my AI** button to begin training your category classification model.
+Review your configuration, and then select **Train my AI** to begin training your category classification model.
 When it's ready, you'll be notified.

 You can also train a new version of your model.
 Select **New version** > **From published version**.
 This creates a new draft of your model that you can configure and train.